-- Including iron rich food in your diet to make up for the blood loss in C-section delivery.
-Not only this, iron rich food helps women with low hemoglobin levels and who are considered anemic during pregnancy or after childbirth.
+- Including iron-rich food in your diet to make up for the blood loss in C-section delivery.
+Not only this, iron-rich food helps women with low hemoglobin levels who are considered anemic during pregnancy or after childbirth.

 Here is what you need to know about post-C-section care and recovery.

 Chicken Pulao rice is easy to make and it’s not only for moms, but the whole family can enjoy it even kids love the flavor full chicken.